praxes/praxes/doc/users/intro.rst

 broadly to the current state of scientific publishing, where the public pays for grants for scientific research, and then pay again to get access to the results of that research in an academic publication.
-I think it is important to maintain a degree of independence, and to have a sense of ownership over the tools we depend upon.
-And finally, it has been my experience that open-source software development is extremely efficient and successful.
+I think it is important to maintain a degree of independence, and to have a sense of familiarity with the tools we depend upon.
+And finally, it has been my experience that open-source software development is an extremely efficient and successful, and results in the highest quality code.
+Eric Raymond makes a good case for the open-source development model in his book "The Cathedral and the Bazaar".

 It takes much less time to develop and debug a program in Python than it would in a compiled language.
 It is true that some routines in Python are slow